Five Points, Denver: History

 From the late 1950s through the late 1990s, the Five Points community suffered changes and decline as wealthier residents moved to newer housing in the postwar suburban boom.
 In addition, the growth of drugs was associated with crime and urban flight.
 Suburban housing and retail development drew many people out of the neighborhood.
 As the population declined, so did businesses, and many properties were abandoned.
 Redevelopment took place in other areas, as the larger market found local business conditions unappealing.
 Attempts at redevelopment were made, but there were many hindrances to reinvestment.

 Five Points has long been a neighborhood with a diverse economic mix of residents, evidenced by the variety of houses there.
 Mansions were built next to row homes.
 Many of the rich began moving out of Five Points in the late 19th century to live in the more popular Capitol Hill neighborhood.
 Five Points at one time had a large Jewish population, formed by waves of immigration in the late 19th and early 20th centuries.
 A former synagogue, Temple Emanuel, stands on the corner of 24th and Curtis Street.
 The Jewish community founded Rose Hospital.

 After World War II, many Japanese-Americans who had been interned in interior camps resettled in Denver and lived in Five Points.
 Agape Church on the corner of 25th Street and California Street was once a Japanese Methodist church.

 In 2002 Five Points was designated as a cultural historic district, in recognition of its important role in African-American history in the city.

 In 2013, Sonny Lawson Park, at Park Avenue West and Welton, was renovated with completion of new ball field fencing and facilities, addition of exercise equipment, and improvements to the layout of the park.

-In 2021, a mass shooting affected the Five Points neighborhood.
-One of the victims was tattoo artist and muralist Alicia Cardenas, who owned the Sol Tribe tattoo shop and was noted for being a mentor in the arts community.

 African-American history is recorded and exhibited at the Black American West Museum and Heritage Center and at the Blair-Caldwell African American Research Library.
-Various African-American churches and businesses still operate in the community.

 Demographics

 At one period, when segregation was the law, an area centered around the Welton Corridor had an African American-majority population.
-But according to the Census, years of demographic change have brought about a majority white population (77 percent), a large Latino population (19 percent), with the black population at (14 percent).
+But according to the Census, years of demographic change have brought about a majority white population (77 percent), a large Latino population (19 percent), with the black population at a lower minority (14 percent).
 In 2002 Five Points was designated as a cultural historic district, in recognition of its important role in African-American history in the city.